 - Google Tag Manager adds

 <!-- Google Tag Manager (noscript) -->

 <!-- Performance optimized by W3 Total Cache.
 Learn more: https://www.w3-edge.com/products/ -->

 <!-- This website is like a Rocket, isn't it ?
 Performance optimized by WP Rocket.
 Learn more: http://wp-rocket.me -->

 WPScan is a black box WordPress vulnerability scanner that can be used to scan remote WordPress installations to find security issues.
 Using this tool, we will also be able to find a list of installed WordPress plugins.
 To use this tool, you need to have Kali Linux installed either on your PC or in virtual environments like VMware/Oracle VM VirtualBox.

 To use this tool properly, follow the instructions at WPScan Package Description.
 This tool is also highly useful for detecting vulnerabilities on any WordPress powered site.

-Thus I hope this tutorial has helped you in identifying new plugins used in some of your favorite WordPress powered sites.
+Thus I hope this tutorial helped you in identifying new plugins used on some of your favorite WordPress powered sites.
 You might also be interested in reading my list of premium WordPress plugins to boost your site.